-- 1. verification of attendance at a Health Sciences Information session. - 2. unconditional admission to the College. - 3. minimum cumulative 2.0 grade point average (GPA) and enter College on clear academic status. - 4. minimum 2.0 GPA at Southern Union - 5. official transcripts from all postsecondary institutions attended. - 6. eligibility for ENG101, MTH 100 and meet the reading requirement of the College. - 7. age of 18 years or older within one (1) year of course completion. - 8. ability to meet and comply with standards and policies in the current College Catalog and Student Handbook and EMS Student Handbook. - 9. application for the Emergency Medical Technology Program.
+- 1. Unconditional admission to the College. - Minimum cumulative 2.0 grade point average (GPA) and enter College on clear academic status. - 3.
+Minimum 2.0 GPA at Southern Union - Official transcripts from all postsecondary institutions attended. - 5.
+Eligibility for ENG101, MTH 100 and meet the reading requirement of the College. - 6.
+Age of 18 years or older within one (1) year of course completion. - 7.
+Ability to meet and comply with standards and policies in the current College Catalog and Student Handbook and EMS Student Handbook. - 8.
+Application for the Emergency Medical Technology Program.